webtechnick/CakePHP-Whos-Online-Plugin/README.txt

 Setup:
 ======================
- 1) Copy /online into app/plugins/online
+ 1) Copy /Online into app/Plugin/Online

  2a) Run the online.sql into your database
- 2b) Run cake schema run create -path plugins/online/config/sql -name online
+ 2b) Run cake schema run create --plugin Online
    note: If you choose the cake schema route -- I suggest changing your database engine to MEMORY as it will be faster to access/write than default.
    note2: if you choose the cake schema route -- change the ip column to 'unsigned'

- 3) Add a bit of code to your app_controller.php
+ 3) Add a bit of code to your AppController.php

-//app_controller.php
+//AppController.php
 var $uses = array('Online.Online');

 function beforeRender(){